ChaseLawson/ChaseLLawson.github.io/aboutme.md

 My adaptable skill set, commitment to organized development to produce literary excellence, and passion for discovering and creating new voices position me as a valuable asset.
 In my spare time, I like to read fiction novels, go to the gym, and crochet.
-You can find me here on [LinkedIn](https://www.linkedin.com/in/cleighlawson/)!
+You can find me here on LinkedIn - www.linkedin.com/in/cleighlawson!